zanymuzik/notes/TF in Practice.md

 	- save value is num_images / batch_size so that every image is processed once in the epoch

 ### ConvNet Code

+- binary_crossentropy because we are using a binary classifier
+- RMSProp to specify learning rate
 ```
-model.compile(loss='binary_crossentropy',
+from tensorflow.keras.optimizers import RMSpropmodel.compile(loss='binary_crossentropy',
               optimizer=RMSprop(lr=0.001),
               metrics=['accuracy'])
 ```
-- because we are using binary classifier
-- RMSProp to specify learning rate

 ```
 # All images will be resized to 150x150